 Leftist seeks to void Mexico's presidential election, again

-MEXICO CITY (Reuters) - The runner-up in Mexico's presidential election will ask the electoral tribunal to void the results, arguing that the winner violated campaign finance laws to buy votes, his lawyers said on Thursday.
+MEXICO CITY (Reuters) - The runner-up in Mexico's presidential race on Thursday filed suit before the country's electoral court in a bid to void the results on charges the winner broke campaign finance laws and bought millions of votes.

 Left-wing candidate Andres Manuel Lopez Obrador came in 3.3 million votes behind Enrique Pena Nieto from the centrist Institutional Revolutionary Party (PRI), according to the official count from the July 1 vote.

 In 2006, Lopez Obrador also refused to accept his loss to President Felipe Calderon by less than 1 percentage point.
-Markets were rattled when his supporters staged weeks of disruptive protests, occupying the capital's main boulevard.
+Financial markets were rattled when his supporters staged weeks of disruptive protests, occupying the capital's main boulevard.

 This time markets have largely shrugged off the possibility of a drawn-out conflict and Pena Nieto is already naming advisers to work on his government's transition.

-Pena Nieto, 45, will bring the PRI back to power after 12 years in opposition, reviving memories of the way it ruled Mexico for seven decades straight, often with authoritarian tactics to stifle political rivals and rig elections.
+Pena Nieto, 45, is set to return the PRI to power after 12 years in opposition.
+The party ruled Mexico for seven decades straight and often turned to authoritarian tactics to stifle political rivals and rig elections.

 Backed by the Party of the Democratic Revolution (PRD) and a coalition of smaller left-wing parties, Lopez Obrador also claims the PRI pressured local officials to line up votes for the party in the many states where it holds power.

-Mejia said the lawyers will present proof that Pena Nieto spent 4 billion pesos ($296.51 million) during the campaign, well beyond the 330 million pesos allowed by Mexican law.
+Ricardo Mejia, a spokesman for Lopez Obrador's legal team, said the lawyers will present proof that Pena Nieto spent 4 billion pesos ($296.51 million) during the campaign, 12 times the legal limit of 330 million pesos.